pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit define-skeleton-apple-move-down-screen >}}

-If you try this now (build then green-flag), you should just be able to see the bottom of the apple at the top of the stage.
+If you try this now (click green flag), you should just be able to see the bottom of the apple at the top of the stage.

 ### Actually move down the screen